OpenWaterFoundation/owf-app-geoprocessor-python/README.md

 ```

 Separate repositories have been created for user documentation and functional tests to facilitate contributions by non-programmers.
-The owf-util-git utilities are being developed to facilitate use of Git.
+The [owf-util-git](https://github.com/OpenWaterFoundation/owf-util-git) utilities are being developed
+to facilitate use of Git, in particular more complex tasks such as diffs and merges.

 The following summarizes the folder structure for this (owf-app-geoprocessor-python) repository,
 in this case showing [PyCharm Community Edition IDE](https://www.jetbrains.com/pycharm/download) files.